yiisoft/validator/docs/guide/built-in-rules-nested.md

 ### One-to-many and many-to-many relations

-The example in the [Basic usage] section shows how to work with one-to-one relations only, when the `Nested' rule is sufficient for referencing relations.
-But it can be combined with other complex rules, such as `Each', to validate one-to-many and many-to-many relations as well:
+The example in the [Basic usage] section shows how to work with one-to-one relations only, when the `Nested` rule is sufficient for referencing relations.
+But it can be combined with other complex rules, such as `Each`, to validate one-to-many and many-to-many relations as well:

 ```php
 use Yiisoft\Validator\Rule\Count;